alexanderepping/apfelxx_photon_mod/makeLHAPDF/README.md

 # makeLHAPDF
-Fortran program to write the GRVCustomSet_0000.dat file in the LHAPDF fromat and the other used files.
+Fortran program to write the GRVCustomSet_0000.dat file in the LHAPDF fromat and related files.

 ## makeLHAPDF.f
 Program to write a GRVCustomSet_0000.dat file in the LHAPDF fromat.